Tools Guide

 Does it preserve individual voice?

-Advocacy content that sounds like it came from a template or an AI prompt factory undermines the whole point.
-The credibility of employee advocacy comes from sounding like a real person.
-Tools that produce company-voice content under individual names are worse than useless.
+Advocacy content that sounds like it came from a template or a corporate prompt undermines the trust advantage that makes employee advocacy valuable in the first place.
+The credibility of employee advocacy comes from sounding like a real person with genuine views.

 What does consistent use actually look like?